 It’s possible you’ve never heard of a freelance management system.
 If so, don’t worry—the term didn’t really start to make the rounds until early 2014.
-Although it’s a relatively new concept, however, an FMS is a powerful system for managing freelancers that you’ll want to look into sooner rather than later.
+Although it’s a relatively new concept, however, an FMS is a powerful system for managing freelancers, their contract templates, and more.
+You’ll want to look into it sooner rather than later.

 Your business probably uses freelance labor.
 These days, you’ll be hard-pressed to come across a company that doesn’t.
 Between 2011 and 2015, the number of freelancers contributing to US businesses rose from 4.5 to 6.4 million people.
 That number is only expected to grow.

 Still, the process of hiring, managing, and paying freelancers is not the same as with full-time employees.
 There are different processes, rules, and expectations.
 That’s why finding a good freelance management system is so important.

 A freelance management system, or FMS, is a system used by companies or individuals to streamline their freelance management.
 It helps in a variety of field including freelancer on-boarding, management, tracking, payment and reporting.

 Understanding the value of a freelance management system

 You have standards and protocols for managing your team and its workflow.
 However, if your company has traditionally relied on full-time talent, you might find that freelancers don’t fit so neatly into your established systems.
 Contracted workers get paid and taxed differently.
 They need to sign contracts about ownership of content.
 They might even be in a different time zone.
 How will you keep track of everything?